marisaroque/asa-project1/README.md

 asa-project1
 ===========

-Project assignment for the Analysis and Synthesis of Algorithms course.
+First project assignment for the Analysis and Synthesis of Algorithms course.

 LEIC-T # 2013/2014
 www.tecnico.ulisboa.pt/

  The Problem
 -
-Nowadays there are many ways of sharing information (texts, images, videos, etc..) between people.
+Nowadays there are many ways of sharing information (texts, images, videos, etc.) between people.
 Some people end up forming groups so that when any member of the group gets something, everyone in the group has access to this information through a sequence of shares.
 Suppose that each person has a range of other people with whom he shares the receiving.
-Your task is classify people into groups for sharing, so that when a group of people gets something, all other will also receive.
+Your task is to classify people into groups for sharing, so that when a group of people gets something, all other will also receive.

  Input
 -